Executive search: Pros and cons

 Clients (companies seeking to hire) often tend to work with contingent search firms when filling mid-level positions.
 As contingent search firms generally rely heavily on their contacts, and seldom work on an exclusive basis, it is not rare for a client to work with a large number of contingent recruiters on the same search at the same time, in order to maximize the volume of candidate (job seeker) resumes they receive.
-Beyond the increased volume of candidates that such an approach allows, contingent firms do not get paid until the placement is made (a candidate is successfully hired), and thus the search risk is shifted almost entirely to the search firms.
-Moreover, contingent search firms often work with clients on higher percentage fee basis, relative to retained and delimited search firms as they shoulder more risk.
-For senior level roles, clients often prefer to work with recruiters who have performed well in the past for them and usually will end up in the hands of a retained or delimited recruiter.
+Moreover, contingent search firms often work with clients on higher percentage fee basis, relative to retained search firms as they shoulder more risk and the process is often more consultative.
+For senior level roles, clients often prefer to work with firms who have performed well in the past for them and usually will end up in the hands of a retained recruiter.
 By working exclusively with one firm on such searches, the client generally develops a much deeper relationship with the recruiter, and receives a much higher level of service.
-With all methods, retained, delimited, and contingency, clients rely on search professionals to provide not just resumes, but also insightful, consultative information about the market in general, as well as additional tools such as psychometric profiling during the interview process.
+With all methods, clients rely on search professionals to provide not just resumes, but also consultative information about the market in general, as well as additional tools such as psychometric profiling during the interview process.

-A delimited search is often preferred by clients who are seeking a retainer-style service level, while not willing to accept the level of risk that retained search entails.
-While delimited search does entail up-front fees, they tend to be much smaller than total pre-placement fees that retained search entails.
-Moreover, delimited search professionals shoulder the risk of their own failure to execute the search within a specified timeframe, offering to refund the up-front fees in such an event.
-While delimited search is not as desirable for searches that are open-ended in nature, the "ticking clock" is often seen by clients as an incentive that motivates delimited search recruiters to stay more active and involved throughout the hiring process.
+Regulation and standards

+There is little regulation or oversight of the executive search industry globally.

+In the United Kingdom there is a Standard voluntary code of conduct for executive search firms, which was launched following the "Davies Review" in 2011.
+It has been progressively refined and enhanced over time.
+The "code" has 11 provisions which firms who voluntarily sign up to the code are expected to adhere to.